-• POWERDOWN.
-C-This program demonstrates how to power down the FPGA chip in the Wi-Fi circuit to reduce power consumption.
-Note that powering down the Wi-Fi portion of the RCM4400W module results in a loss of the network interface (unlike an Ethernet connection), and so is only suitable for applications such as data logging where only intermittent network connectivity is required.
+• POWERDOWN.C-This program demonstrates how to power down the radio transmitter (U18) to reduce power consumption.
+Note that powering down the Wi-Fi portion of the RCM5400W module results in a loss of the network interface (unlike an Ethernet connection), and so is only suitable for applications such as data logging where only intermittent network connectivity is required.